NileshJarad/ImagePicker/README.md

 [![](https://jitpack.io/v/NileshJarad/ImagePicker.svg)](https://jitpack.io/#NileshJarad/ImagePicker)

 Android Library that helps to easily integrate image choose option.
 It shows camera and gallery option.
-Multiple image selection from gallery is added.
+You can select Multiple images from gallery.

 ## What's new in current version v1.0.6.